Haohua-Lyu/haohua-lyu.github.io/index.md

 ## Project

-* **[Vision Correcting Display](https://barskygroup.wixsite.com/home) supervised by Prof. Brian Barsky (Ongoing)** - Algorithm Parallelization

-  - Refactored and accelerated algorithms using OpenCV, OpenMP, OpenCL, and Intel oneAPI, with 2x-3x faster performance.

 * **[WebTransceiVR](https://www.behance.net/gallery/133237183/WebTransceiVR-Asymmetric-VR-Collaboration-At-Scale) supervised by Prof. Bjoern Hartmann (Ongoing)**
+  - **Paper (co-first author) published on CHI 2022 Late-breaking work!** View on [ACM Library](https://dl.acm.org/doi/abs/10.1145/3491101.3519816).
   - Researched online asymmetric communication between VR users and multiple non-VR users;
-  - Designed and developed a WebRTC-based network infrastructure to allow multiple non-VR users to join and interact with a VR virtual environment, and a cloud-based streaming solution to accommodate a large ammount of spectators.
+  - Designed and developed a WebRTC-based network infrastructure to allow multiple non-VR users to join and interact with a VR virtual environment, and a cloud-based streaming solution to accommodate a large amount of spectators.

-  - **Paper accepted by CHI 2022 Late-breaking work!**
+* **[Vision Correcting Display](https://barskygroup.wixsite.com/home) supervised by Prof. Brian Barsky (Ongoing)** - Algorithm Parallelization

+  - Refactored and accelerated algorithms using OpenCV, OpenMP, OpenCL, and Intel oneAPI, with 3x-20x faster performance.

 * **Research on the Stagnation of Trans-Pacific Partnership (TPP)**